wavefrontHQ/docs/pages/doc/proxies_version_history.md

 - Multiple stability improvements when operating under heavy load and/or with limited resources
 - Bug fix: escaping double quotes in point tag values

-Notes on upgrading from an earlier version:
+Notes on upgrading:

-- In version 4.1 the default config file location is `/etc/wavefront/wavefront-proxy`, and the `wavefront.log file` is now located in `/var/wavefront` instead of `/var`.
+- The default config file location is `/etc/wavefront/wavefront-proxy` and the `wavefront.log` is now located in `/var/wavefront` instead of `/var`.
 We recommend moving `wavefront.conf` from `/opt/wavefront/wavefront-proxy/conf` to `/etc/wavefront/wavefront-proxy` to avoid the confusion of having config files in multiple locations.
 The proxy is fully backwards compatible with the old config file location and will use `/opt/wavefront/wavefront-proxy/conf/wavefront.conf` first, if it's present.
-- Log file location and rotation rules are configured in `/etc/wavefront/wavefront-proxy/log4j2.xml` (more details on log4j configuration: https://logging.apache.org/log4j/2.x/manual/configuration.html#XML)
+- Log file location and rotation rules are configured in `/etc/wavefront/wavefront-proxy/log4j2.xml` (more [details on log4j configuration](https://logging.apache.org/log4j/2.x/manual/configuration.html#XML))

 ## Version 3.24
 - Support adding custom point tags to proxy's internal metrics
-- Optimize handling of queued points (reduce time-at-the agent)
+- Optimize handling of queued points (reduce time-at-the proxy)
 - Miscellaneous bugfixes

 ## Version 3.23